write-you-a-scheme-v2/scheme/docs/02_parsing.md

 ## About Parsec

-Parsec is a monadic parser, and works by matching text to lexeme then parsing that into an abstract syntax via data constructors.
+Parsec is a monadic parser, and matches text to lexeme then parsing that into an abstract syntax via data constructors.
 Thus, for text input, the lexemes, or units of text that define a language feature, are converted a `LispVal` structure (abstract syntax tree).
 These lexemes are individually defined via Parsec, and wholly define the valid lexical structure of our Scheme.

 ## Why Parsec?